 Depending on the type of operation you have, you can qualify for various food safety schemes.
 Please see our aquaponic food safety page for more information.

 The SOE rule is an effort by the USDA to ensure that all entities involved in the organic supply chain are held to the same standards.
 This rule will affect brokers, handlers, importers, exporters, and all those in the supply chain previously exempt from certification.
 To ease this transition, QCS has created a simplified application, and adjusted fee schedule and fee payment form for operations that will need to seek certification to be in compliance with this rule.
+You can find these forms in our Document Library.

 The best place to look for the complete list is in the Code of Federal Regulations: The National List of Allowed and Prohibited Substances.
 This covers all inputs for all scopes that are allowed or prohibited in organic production.
 The Organic Material Review Institute (OMRI) is also a great resource for products that are approved for use in organic farming.
 Please note: always consult your certifier before you apply a new input in your operation, even if it is OMRI listed or listed as “allowed” on the National List.